 This is a systematic review I was working on last year (manuscript submitted).
 The review aimed to identify patterns of grasshopper feeding preferences for native versus introduced plants and, consequently, grasshopper potential for biotic resistance of native communities, that (as the review has shown) is surprisingly overlooked in experimental studies on invasion ecology.

 Update – 07/07/18: I’ve submitted a poster presentation on this review to the upcoming ESA meeting in Vancouver, BC, Canada.
 I’m also going to present it here, at the University of Maryland research symposium organized by the Office of Postdoctoral Affairs.

 Update – 05/18/18: the manuscript has been submitted!

 Although exotic chinese silver grass, a gorgeous ornamental plant and important biofuel source, can be highly invasive in some states, not all of its cultivars are invasive.
-I am currently designing my field and greenhouse experiments for the upcoming summer season to explore plant resistance to grasshopper herbivory and how this resistance differs among Miscanthus cultivars, and whether the initially introduced wild type demonstrates the highest level of herbivore resistance.
+I’ve been conducting field and greenhouse experiments to explore plant resistance and tolerance to grasshopper herbivory, how these responses differ among Miscanthus cultivars, and whether the initially introduced wild type demonstrates the highest level of herbivore resistance.

 Update – 09/20/19: I’ve finished the analysis of the data we collected in 2018 and 2019 summer seasons; we see some interesting patterns in plant tolerance to herbivory and their association with plant morphological appearance; and I’m about to start working on the manuscript.

 When I started working in Dr. Lamp’s lab I joined this ongoing project, and I spent some time ‘torturing’ herbarium plant specimens hoping that they will speak and tell me their taxonomic identity.
 I then analyzed plant diversity across several farms exploring whether and how plant diversity corresponds with the diversity of natural enemies, such as spiders.